AndrejOrsula/space_robotics_bench/docs/src/getting_started/install.md

 ```

 <div class="warning">

-The Docker container created by this setup is ephemeral, and data is not persisted between sessions. <strong>Any changes made inside the container will be lost when the container is removed.</strong>
+The Docker container created by this setup is ephemeral, and data is not persisted between sessions. **Any changes made inside the container will be lost when the container is removed.**

 </div>

 ## Cleanup of Temporary Setup

-If you do not wish to continue using SRB, you can remove the Docker container and its associated image by executing the following commands:
+If you do not wish to continue using SRB, you can remove the Docker container and its associated image by executing these commands:

 ```bash
 docker rm -f space_robotics_bench